 - For toasted sesame seeds use a wide frying pan and stovetop.
 Heat the sesame seeds on medium heat, shaking the pan occasionally.
 Remove the seeds when they slightly darken and become fragrant.
 It takes me between 3 and 5 minutes.

 - Miso paste amount can vary depending on your preference.
 Avoid putting too much, the dish can be too salty.

 - Try apple syrup.
 This is my new favorite sweetener for sauces and salad dressings.
 Mild sweet with light sour notes.
 I use Chantal brand.
 Apple Syrup is New Zealand’s answer to Maple Syrup.
-Made from juicy, organic New Zealand apples, it possesses it own unique flavour that is excellent on pancakes, waffles and bacon.
-A natural alternative to refined sugar our apple syrup contains only pure apple juice, so its bursting with flavour and Organic goodness.
+Made from juicy, organic New Zealand apples, it possesses its own unique flavour that is excellent on pancakes, waffles, and bacon.
+A natural alternative to refined sugar our apple syrup contains only pure apple juice, so it’s bursting with flavour and Organic goodness.

 - If you like, you can salt and rinse the eggplants first, but it’s not really necessary as the bitterness in the eggplant works well with the sweet miso.